samikshahujare/heart_disease_prediction_model/README.md

 * Enter your details in the input fields.
 * Click the "Predict" button.
 * The model processes the inputs and provides a risk assessment result (e.g., "Low Risk: No Heart Disease Detected").
-* This tool is designed to provide quick health insights, but it does not replace professional medical advice.

 🔗 App : https://heartdiseasepredictionmodel-hqbeblvlyjwqb7ekrwnjjw.streamlit.app/